Qumulo/docs/_includes/content-reuse/admin-guides/s3-api/creating-managing-s3-buckets.md

 When you use the `qq` CLI to delete a bucket, you can choose to also delete the bucket root directory.

-* To delete an S3 bucket, but not its root directory, use the `qq s3_delete_bucket` command and specify the bucket name.
+* To delete an S3 bucket, but not its root directory, run the {% include qq.html command="s3_delete_bucket" %} and specify the bucket name.
 For example:

   ```bash
   $ qq s3_delete_bucket \